A viral video of birds falling from the sky sparked countless theories. But there’s a likely answer.

 The eerie and bizarre scene, captured by a surveillance camera on Feb.
 7, has since gone viral.
-The mysterious event has sparked an online debate — with several wondering what could have possibly caused the birds to so abruptly plummet to their deaths.
+It has also sparked an online debate over what could have possibly caused the birds to so abruptly plummet to their deaths.

-Theories range from the interference of 5G technology to a collision with an invisible spaceship.
+Theories being bandied about online range from electrocution after smacking into a power line to more outlandish suggestions, such as the interference of 5G technology or a collision with an invisible spaceship.
 A local zoo technician suggested the birds had died after inhaling toxic gas from the region’s high levels of pollution — driven by the “use of wood-burning heaters, agrochemicals, and cold weather in the area,” according to local outlet El Heraldo de Chihuahua, which first reported the story.
-Another theory was that they could have gotten electrocuted after smacking into a power line.

-The striking scene of lifeless birds strewn across a sidewalk has given fodder to social media sleuths, who are trying to piece together the mystery.
-But what is strange and ripe for speculation actually makes more sense by understanding biology, birds and their survival, said experts, who explained why other hypotheses do not hold up.
+But what seems strange and ripe for speculation actually makes more sense by understanding biology, birds and their survival, experts said.

-For all the theories out there, Kevin J. McGowan, an ornithologist at the Cornell Lab of Ornithology, said “the only thing that makes sense” was that the birds were fleeing from a predator — and some mistakes were made in their escape.
+Kevin J. McGowan, an ornithologist at the Cornell Lab of Ornithology, said “the only thing that makes sense” was that the birds were fleeing from a predator — and some mistakes were made in their escape.

-“This truly was an oops moment for the birds,” he said.
-“A really big oops moment.”
+“This truly was an ‘oops’ moment for the birds,” he said.
+“A really big ‘oops’ moment.”

-The birds that were too late to hit the brake in the video are yellow-headed blackbirds, a migratory species first described in 1825 by the nephew of French Emperor Napoleon Bonaparte.
+The birds that were too late to hit the brakes in the video are yellow-headed blackbirds, a migratory species first described in 1825 by the nephew of French Emperor Napoleon Bonaparte.
 Their calls sound like a rusty door opening, with raspy “oka-wee-wee” sounds.
 Fleeing winter weather, the yellow-headed blackbirds jumble into massive flocks, McGowan said, making their way from Canada and the northern United States toward Mexico during the year’s colder months.

 Chihuahua is a known location for these birds to winter.
 According to the Cornell Lab of Ornithology’s eBird program — a database compiling bird sightings from around the world — large flocks of some 3,000 yellow-headed birds have been spotted this year in the Mexican state.
 In 2010, McGowan said, over 30,000 were reported.